Mathematical Economics B

 - Vectors and Vector Spaces

-- Algebra and Geometry of Ordinary Least Squares
+- Applications: Algebra and Geometry of Ordinary Least Squares.

 On successful completion of this module, you will be able to:

-- Derive and draw economic insights from solutions to mathematically formulated economic models;
+- Draw economic insights from solutions to mathematically formulated economic models;

 Satisfactory completion of this module will contribute to the development of the following key skills: